sm202020/Webstack---Portfolio-Project---Pitch/README.md

 <h1>Stus Task Management App</h1>

-Our project focus on delivering a digital work space that meets the essential needs of user's while managing tasks, organize tasks, and tracking progress.It's a user-friendly task management application built with React.
+Stus project focus on delivering a digital work space that meets the essential needs of user's while managing tasks, organize tasks, and tracking progress.
+It's a user-friendly task management application built with React.
 This app allows users to create, edit, delete, and organize tasks efficiently, helping to boost productivity and manage time effectively.

-CORE FEATURES
+<h1>CORE FEATURES</h1>
 1) User Authenthications:
 - Basic signup/login  functionality using email or third party services